-Gregory Baxter has a long history in academic research and leadership.
-Until Sept 2013 Greg served as Pro Vice-Chancellor in various divisions including Academic and Students, and Learning and Teaching.
+Greg has a long history in academic research and leadership, previously serving as Pro Vice-Chancellor from 2008 to 2013 in various divisions including Academic and Students, and Learning and Teaching.
 Much of his work focussed on building and improving learning, teaching and professional teaching capability.

-While Pro Vice-Chancellor, Academic and Students, Greg sponsored the ‘Learning in the Workplace and Community' strategic initiative in teaching and learning.
+While Pro Vice-Chancellor, Academic and Students, Greg sponsored the ‘Learning in the Workplace and Community' strategic initiative in learning and teaching.
 The initiative represented a major shift in curriculum aimed at further enhancing student learning.